 We believe that every person in the church is called to lead in different areas of our lives.
 From the scriptures we see that God has made us all in his image to reflect to creation the God we serve and also to rule over God’s creation (Gen 1:26-28).
 The bible calls husbands to lead their wives (Eph 5:23) and calls parents to lead their children (Eph 6:1-4), all the saints living as an example to others (Phil 3:17) and many other examples of leading.
 All this leading is to be done in a servant hearted manner, putting others first and not lording over others.
 Added to this Jesus has commissioned his church to go into all the world and make disciples of all nations (Matt 28:19-20).
 Every person is called to lead others to Jesus and to walk with them on a discipleship journey, teaching them the truths of scripture.

 The word deacon translates from the greek word “diakonis” as servant, helper or minister. this word is used in an unofficial sense and in an official sense.
 In the unofficial sense every believer is to have the heart attitude and characteristics of a servant or deacon (John 12:26).
 In an official sense a deacon is seen as an office in the church (Phil 1:1 and 1Tim 3:10,13).
 Deacons were appointed in the early church to assist the eldership in a specific administration of ministering to the local church.
 Deacons were given specific tasks of service and had a delegated responsibility to serve.
 The office of a deacon is not of oversight or teaching doctrine but of practical service that assists the eldership in their overall responsibility of shepherding the church.
 The qualifications of a deacon are listed in 1 Tim 3:8-10 and 1 Tim 3:12-13.
-We have many people serving in the church in areas of kids ministry, music, connect groups, finances etc. Whilst they aren’t deacons in an official sense they are deaconing (serving) in the body of Christ.
+We have many people serving in the church in the role or office of a deacon in areas like connect group leading, kids ministry, music and youth.